Questions tagged [surface-chemistry]

 views

-Why decomposition of gas on metal surface at high pressure considered 0 order
+Why is the decomposition of gas on a metal surface at high pressure considered a 0 order reaction?

-While reading my textbook it says that when ammonia decompose on a platinum surface at high pressure, the reaction is 0 order because at high pressure the metal surface get saturated with ammonia ...
+My textbook says that when ammonia decomposes on a platinum surface at high pressure, the reaction is 0-order.
+This is because at high pressures, the metal surface gets saturated with ammonia ...

 6